8- When the stars are put out.

 At the time of the descent of the Quran, people believed that the light of the stars would last forever.
 This at a time when the inner structure of the stars was a mystery and the fact that the energy of the stars would, one day, be exhausted was not known.
 The Quran’s prediction about the end of the stars is a miraculous statement.

-While the verses speak of the putting out of stars, the planets, not light sources, will scatter.
+While the verses speak of the putting out of stars, the planets, that are not light sources, will scatter.
 The Arabic word for a star is “najm,” while “kavkab” is a planet.
 Given the fact that the planets are dependent on a central star, when this star is no more, the planets will necessarily scatter.
 (There have been translators who translated both words as stars without heeding the difference between them.)
+But when we look at the usage of these two words in the Quran, we think that such a distinction has to be made.
 Planets are not light sources, therefore their extinction is out of question.
 The Quran displays its miraculous attribute in all its statements.

 The Arabic word “takwir” refers to the wrapping of the turban around the head in a spiral form; it also means the rolling or winding of a thing into a ball or round mass, or around something.
 The scene describes how the end of the sun will come.
 Like all the other stars, our sun also consumes hydrogen atoms by transforming them into helium atoms and releasing energy in the form of radiation, heat and light.
 The transformation of hydrogen into helium stops with the exhaustion of the hydrogen.
 Even without the effect of other potential causes, the sun will have to come to an end for this reason.
 Before their extinction, the stars, according to their sizes, pass through such phases as red giant, white dwarf or black hole.
 In view of its magnitude, our sun must turn first into a red giant before dying.